-been given power and authority to do a great many things.
-The work which they do is done by divine authority."
-And, of course, the Church work done by women or men, whether in the temple or in the wards or branches, is done under the direction of those who hold priesthood keys.
-Thus, speaking of the Relief Society, President Smith explained, "[The Lord] has given to them this great organization where they have authority to serve under the directions of the bishops of the wards ..., looking after the interest of our people both spiritually and temporally."

-- 10- Thus, it is truly said that Relief Society is not just a class for women but something they belong to-a divinely established appendage to the priesthood.9 - 11- We are not accustomed to speaking of women having the authority of the priesthood in their Church callings, but what other authority can it be?
+- speaking of the Relief Society, President Smith explained, "[The Lord] has given to them this great organization where they have authority to serve under the directions of the bishops of the wards ..., looking after the interest of our people both spiritually and temporally."8 - 12- Thus, it is truly said that Relief Society is not just a class for women but something they belong to-a divinely established appendage to the priesthood.9 - 13- We are not accustomed to speaking of women having the authority of the priesthood in their Church callings, but what other authority can it be?
 When a woman-young or old-is set apart to preach the gospel as a full-time missionary, she is given priesthood authority to perform a priesthood function.
-12- The same is true when a woman is set apart to function as an officer or teacher in a Church organization under the direction of one who holds the keys of the priesthood.
-Whoever functions in an office or calling received from one who holds priesthood keys exercises priesthood authority in performing her or his assigned duties. - 13- Whoever exercises priesthood authority should forget about their rights and concentrate on their responsibilities.
+The same is true when a woman is set apart to function as an officer or teacher in a Church organization under the direction of one who holds the keys of the priesthood.
+Whoever functions in an office or calling received from one who holds priesthood keys exercises priesthood authority in performing her or his assigned duties. - 14- Whoever exercises priesthood authority should forget about their rights and concentrate on their responsibilities.
 That is a principle needed in society at large.
 The famous Russian writer Aleksandr Solzhenitsyn is quoted as saying, "It is time ... to defend not so much human rights as human obligations."
-Latter-day Saints surely recognize that qualifying for exaltation is not a matter of asserting rights but a matter of fulfilling responsibilities.
+10 Latter-day Saints surely recognize that qualifying for exaltation is not a matter of asserting rights but a matter of fulfilling responsibilities.
+V.

-14- The Lord has directed that only men will be ordained to offices in the priesthood.
-But, as various Church leaders have emphasized, men are not "the priesthood."
-Men hold the priesthood, with a sacred duty to use it for the blessing of all of the children of God.
+15- The Lord has directed that only men will be ordained to offices in the priesthood.
+But, as various Church leaders have emphasized, men are not "the priesthood."11 Men hold the priesthood, with a sacred duty to use it for the blessing of all of the children of God.

-The greatest power God has given to His sons cannot be exercised without the companionship of one of His daughters, because only to His daughters has God given the power "to be a creator of bodies ... so that God's design and the Great Plan might meet fruition."
-Those are the words of President J. Reuben Clark.
+16- The greatest power God has given to His sons cannot be exercised without the companionship of one of His daughters, because only to His daughters has God given the power "to be a creator of bodies ... so that God's design and the Great Plan might meet fruition."
+12 Those are the words of President J. Reuben Clark.